Clark Howard

-Clark Brian Howard (born June 20, 1955) is a popular consumer expert and podcast host of The Clark Howard Show.
+Clark Brian Howard (born June 20, 1955) is an American author and radio/podcast host, focused primarily on personal finance, consumer protection, and related topics.
+He has hosted The Clark Howard Show, which began in 1989 and has lasted over 30 years as of 2021.

 Life and career

-Howard grew up in Atlanta, Georgia.
+Clark Howard grew up in Atlanta, Georgia.
 His parents, Bernard and Joy Garson Howard, were prominent members of Atlanta's Jewish community.
-Howard has three children, born in 1988, 1999 and 2005.
+Howard has three children, born in 1988, 1999, and 2005.

-He had been a nationally syndicated radio host since 1989, teaching consumers ways to "save more, spend less, and avoid rip-offs."
-The Clark Howard Show was heard every day on more than 200 radio stations throughout North America, and aired from News/Talk WSB, WSB AM/WSBB FM in Atlanta.
-He is a frequent consumer expert guest on other talk, variety, and news programs.

 Howard's first career was in the travel agency business.
-Howard attended The Westminster Schools in Atlanta before graduating from the American University in 1976 with a BA in Urban Government.
+Howard attended The Westminster Schools in Atlanta before graduating from the American University in 1976 with a Bachelor of Arts in urban government.
 He went on to receive his Master of Business Administration degree from Central Michigan University in 1977.
-During Jimmy Carter’s presidency at the age of 25, when the travel industry was deregulated, he founded his travel agency business.
-Clark’s business quickly became successful and had several branches by the time he was approached by a large financial firm to acquire his travel business.
-In 1987, he was forced to retire during the sale of the travel agency business he founded six years earlier.
-He retired to Florida for a couple of years before returning to his home state of Georgia.
-During his travels between Georgia and Florida, he was approached by a radio station to give guest travel advice to listeners.
-Not long afterwards, he began giving travel advice in guest appearances on Atlanta radio.
-In 1991, Howard also became a consumer affairs TV reporter for WSB-TV, the local ABC affiliate.
+During the Carter administration, Clark established his travel agency, which grew into a successful enterprise with multiple branches.
+Eventually, the business attracted the attention of a major financial firm, which expressed interest in acquiring it.
+In 1987, he retired to Florida for several years after the travel agency was purchased, before returning to his home state of Georgia.

+During his travels between Georgia and Florida, he was approached by a radio station to give travel advice to listeners.
+Not long afterward, he began giving travel advice in guest appearances on Atlanta radio.
+In 1991, Howard also became a consumer affairs TV reporter for WSB-TV.
 In 1993, he founded the Consumer Action Center to have volunteers answer consumer questions off the air.
-Howard's website followed in 1997, and in 1998 his show went into syndication.
+Howard's website followed in 1997, and in 1998 his radio show went into syndication.
+Howard's program advises listeners to "save more, spend less, and avoid getting ripped off."
+The Clark Howard Show was heard every day on more than 200 radio stations throughout North America, and aired from News/Talk WSB, WSB AM/WSBB FM in Atlanta.
+He is a frequent consumer expert guest on other talk, variety, and news programs.

 Howard explained on air that he was joining the Georgia State Defense Force (an unarmed, non-federal branch of the Georgia Department of Defense) following the September 11 attacks.
 He attended monthly training workshops around the state as part of his service, and performed medical evacuation work in New Orleans following Hurricane Katrina.

 In 2009, Howard announced he was diagnosed with prostate cancer.
-He made it public on WSB-TV on February 18, 2009.
+He gave a public announcement on WSB-TV on February 18, 2009.
 He gave another update three months later on his website.

-In August 2017, Howard escaped serious injury from a car accident.
-While walking across a parking lot, he spotted a car backing towards him at high speed after hearing a woman screaming.
-Recalling a story he read in the news, he jumped in the air to lessen the severity of the impact and thus was only grazed by the vehicle, suffering only minor pain in his neck and shoulder, but no cuts or bruises.

-Media personality
+In August 2017, Howard described how he escaped a car backing towards him at a parking lot, by jumping into the air.

+His daily two-hour radio show was syndicated by Westwood One until the end of 2020.
+That year Howard retired the daily radio show, but maintained a shorter daily podcast and made regular appearances on WSB.